SALE ON NOW! PROMOTIONS

 Johns Hopkins University Press

-We call Earth ""the blue planet"" because oceans cover 71 percent of its surface.
-But this description ignores the diverse inland waters—streams, lakes, wetlands, and ground waters—that are so important to global biodiversity.
-These crucial ecosystems are home to about ten percent of all known species, many of which are extraordinary, and some of which are critically endangered.
+When we call Earth ""the blue planet"" we immediately envision the vast oceans that cover most of its surface.
+But seas aren't the only bodies of water that make Earth special.
+Millions of diverse inland waters rush, meander, and seep throughout the planet, teeming with life.
+These streams, lakes, wetlands, and groundwaters are home to thousands of species, many of which are extraordinary and some of which are critically endangered.

-Because humans have used—and abused—inland waters so intensively for everything from drinking water to sewage disposal, many species around the world that depend on them are already extinct or in desperate peril.
-Strayer explains the damage caused by human activities and outlines the solutions that are needed to sustain and restore inland-water ecosystems and their inhabitants.
-Proving that the sea isn't the only watery realm of mystery and wonder, this book illuminates the secrets, science, and amazing denizens of the overlooked waters in our backyards."
+Because humans have used—and abused—inland waters so intensively for everything from drinking water and fly-fishing to sewage disposal, many species around the world that depend on them are in desperate peril.
+Strayer explains the damage that humans have caused and offers solutions to sustain and restore inland-water ecosystems.
+Proving that the sea isn't the only aqueous realm of mystery and wonder, this book illuminates the secrets, science, and amazing denizens of the overlooked waters in our backyards.

 By: